Cultural heritage conservation and restoration programs

 The organ from Bunești brought to Saint Martin’s Church after restoration.
 Photo: Steffen Schlandt, 2013

-CHALICE FROM A SETTLEMENT NEAR BRAȘOV (2010)
+CHALICE FROM A RURAL COMMUNITY NEAR BRAȘOV (2010)

 This gothic chalice became unusable after it had been dismantled, and its owners were unable to fully reconstruct it.
 Interventions with improper materials only worsened the valuable artifact’s state.
 The chalice was restored in the metal and silverware restoration workshops of the Hungarian National Museum (Magyar Nemzeti Múzeum) in Budapest, free of charge, by the Museum’s generosity.